Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Coexistence of types, proof of Theorem Coexistence of types, proof of Theorem 1

 Since $(X^{K,\ve}_i)_{\ve>0}$ is a convergent sequence of bounded square integrable martingales, also the conditional quadratic variation processes converge and we infer for $t\geq s\geq0$,

-\subsection{Truncated Process and Martingales}
+\subsection{Truncated process and martingales}

-In order not to interrupt the flow of the argument later, we start here with a lemma. \begin{lemma} Let $Y$ and $Z$ be non-positively correlated non-negative random variables and assume that $h:[0,\infty)\to[0,\infty)$ is concave and monotone increasing.
-Then $ \E[Yh(Z)]\leq\E[Y]\,h(\E[Z]) $. \end{lemma}
+In order not to interrupt the flow of the argument later, we start here with a lemma. \begin{lemma} Let $Y$ and $Z$ be nonpositively correlated nonnegative random variables and assume that $h\dvtx [0,\infty)\to[0,\infty)$ is concave and monotone increasing.
+Then $ \E[Yh(Z)]\leq\E[Y] h(\E[Z]) $. \end{lemma}